𝐃𝐨 𝐌𝐮𝐬𝐥𝐢𝐦𝐬 𝐁𝐞𝐥𝐢𝐞𝐯𝐞 𝐉𝐞𝐬𝐮𝐬 𝐖𝐚𝐬 𝐒𝐢𝐧𝐥𝐞𝐬𝐬?

 The attempt of the Christian apologists to foist a ‘divine’ sinless status upon the Muslim Jesus is, to put it mildly, unreasonable.

-But key here is the fact that Islam sees all prophets as infallible as regards intentional, active sin, not because they were divine, but because God created them with a super-human ability to resist sin.
-They made mistakes, they got angry, but they did not sin.
+But the key here is the fact that Islam sees all prophets as infallible as regards intentional, active sin, not because they were divine, but because God created them with a super-human ability to resist sin.
+They made mistakes, and they got angry, but they did not sin.

 Jesus, peace be upon him, is included in this lot.

 And so they took offense at him.
 But Jesus said to them, “A prophet is not without honor except in his hometown and in his own house.”